 Water pumps can work in a few different ways, but in the simplest terms, water pumps consist of three main parts: an inlet, pump system and an outlet.

-Water is drawn into the pump though the inlet side when a pressure difference is made within the pump system, the water wants to move from an area of high pressure to an area of low pressure.
+Water is drawn into the pump through the inlet side when a pressure difference is made within the pump system, the water wants to move from an area of high pressure to an area of low pressure.
 This is used to move the water through the pump to the outlet side, into a hose, and towards your farm or water tank.

 - Positive Displacement Water Pumps – create a pressure difference by changing the available space (volume) within the pump system.
-Using components such as; pistons, closed chambers and valves, the pressure is decreased on the inlet side which draws water into the pump.
+Using components such as; pistons, closed chambers, and valves, the pressure is decreased on the inlet side which draws water into the pump.
 Then the pressure is increased forcing (displacing) the water through the outlet side of the pump system.
 (The Futurepump SF2 is an example of this!)

 - Centrifugal Water Pumps – use rotating blades, known as impellers, which pass energy from the rotation into the water flow to drive the water through the pump system.

-Something in common with these pumps is that they need energy to work, this energy can come from fuel or electricity, or with a bit of effort, from you manually moving the pump parts with a lever.
+Something in common with these pumps is that they need energy to work.
+This energy can come from fuel or electricity, or with a bit of effort, from you manually moving the pump parts with a lever.

 What different water pumps are there for smallholder farmers?

-There are many different types of water pumps available and it can get quite confusing which options are best and most suitable for your farm.
+With there being many different types of water pumps available and it can get quite confusing which options are best and most suitable for your farm.
 Budget, farm size, water source, how much water you need, and power source all need to be considered when choosing a water pump.

 Your water source will play a big part in which water pumps are suitable for you.
 If you have a water source at the surface such as a river, lake, water pan, tank or even a very shallow well or borehole with a water level between 0 at 7m (0 and 23ft) then a Surface Water Pump will be suitable for you.